alexliap/MLPDesigner/README.md

 - The dataset that is going to be used for training must have the target values on the last column of the .csv file.
 - The dataset of choice is split 60/40 to training and validation set respectively.
-- Test function not supported yet.
+- Predict function not supported yet.